DexForce: Extracting Force-informed Actions from Kinesthetic Demonstrations for Dexterous Manipulation: Related work

-Some prior works have used kinesthetic demonstrations to learn in-hand manipulation skills \cite{li2014learnimpedance, gokhan2019dexdmp,gokhan2023hapticexploration}, but these works assume that the robot always maintains non-slipping contact with the object.
-Consequently, they are only capable of basic object re-orientation motions that can be done with a fixed grasp. \cite{li2014learnimpedance} does use their method to demonstrate one task involving contact switching, but to achieve re-grasping, they need to supplement their method with additional hand-designed heuristics tailored to one object.
-In contrast, \ourName{} can be used for tasks with contact switching without the need for additional heuristics.
+\textbf{Using forces to inform actions for imitation learning:} DexForce's main contribution is using contact forces, measured during kinesthetic demonstrations, to directly compute robot actions for learning dexterous manipulation policies.
+A few prior works have also proposed methods that learn from kinesthetic demonstrations with force sensing on robot hands \cite{li2014learnimpedance,gokhan2023hapticexploration}, but these works assume that the robot always maintains non-slipping contact with the object.
+Consequently, they are only capable of basic, fixed-grasp object re-orientation motions. \cite{li2014learnimpedance} does use their method to demonstrate one task involving contact switching, but to achieve re-grasping, they need to use additional hand-designed heuristics tailored to one object.
+In contrast, DexForce applies to a much broader set of tasks because it does not assume a fixed grasp.
+In our experiments, we use \ourName{} for tasks that involve contact switching without additional heuristics.

+Using forces to inform actions for imitation learning has also been explored on robot arms.
+Some works use Dynamic Movement Primitives \cite{pastor2011onlinemovementadaptation, kormushev2011imitationlearning}, variable stiffness control \cite{kronader2014learningcompliant}, or hybrid force-position control \cite{liu2025forcemimic} to reproduce demonstration forces.
+Compared to DexForce, these methods have limited capabilities because they either do not allow for vision inputs \cite{pastor2011onlinemovementadaptation, kormushev2011imitationlearning, kronader2014learningcompliant} or use control primitives that only apply to some tasks \cite{liu2025forcemimic}.
+Other, more recent, works use similar principles as \ourName{} to learn policies from kinesthetic demonstrations for robot arms \cite{hou2024adc, ablett2024multimodalforcematchedimitationlearning}.
+These works use their methods to open and close a door \cite{ablett2024multimodalforcematchedimitationlearning} or wipe a vase \cite{hou2024adc}.
+Unlike these works, which are restricted to tasks that can be done with robot arms, DexForce focuses on executing fine-grained tasks with robot hands.
+We further the findings of these works by showing that using measured forces from demonstrations to compute actions for policy learning is also valuable for fine-grained dexterous manipulation.

+\textbf{Forces as observations for imitation learning:} We also study how including force data in observations affects policy performance.
+Many prior works have also studied the effects of including force and other tactile sensing modalities in policy observations, on both robot arms \cite{kim2024trainingrobotsrobotsdeep, edmonds2017feelingtheforce, aoyama2023fewshotlearningforcebasedmotions} and dexterous hands \cite{weinberg2024surveylearningbasedapproachesrobotic}.
+These works find that including force data in observations generally improves policy performance.
+Our findings, namely that using force data in observations never hurts policy performance but helps more for tasks requiring greater coordination and precision, contribute an additional nuanced insight to this body of work.